GibbZ-78/THP_W19D3-D5/README.md

 <hr>

-This repository stores my (incomplete) deliverables relating to a last minute POO practical exam that popped-up on week #19 of the "Developer" curriculum, a 3-month web coding bootcamp offered by The Hacking Project (THP, [https://www.thehackingproject.org/](https://www.thehackingproject.org/)).
+This repository stores my - **incomplete** - deliverables relating to a last minute POO practical exam that popped-up on week #19 of the "Developer" curriculum, a 3-month web coding bootcamp offered by The Hacking Project (THP, [https://www.thehackingproject.org/](https://www.thehackingproject.org/)).
 This exercise consists, based on iteratively shared evolutive specs, in coding an Xterm Ruby program simulating a small shop management system:

 - Stock of items stored in a CSV file